KasarPranav/IMDBClone/README.md

 # IMDBClone
 Clone of IMDb app

+getting started ->
+1) Open VS studio code and open the IMDBClone Folder
+2) Open the index.html file and enable the liveserver to view the website

 Functionalities:
 Search ->
 1) User can search for movies and TV shows in search input